ShweYM/markdown-cv/index.md

 </div>

-## Currently
+## Career Summary

-I am Shwe Yamone Oo and going to graduate from NUS in this summer.
 Creative and results-oriented software engineer with over 1-year experience by developing eCommerce web applications, admin management portals and android applications.
 Skilled in creating REST API for android applications, backend and frontend development.
 Knowledge of software design principles and agile development principles.
 Adaptive learner for the new technologies and ability to make good use of where needed.

-## Technical skills

-* R
-* Python
-* Javascript (incl.
-Typescript, Angular)
-* Go
-* HTML and CSS
-* LaTeX
-* Bash
-* Git / Mercurial
-* UNIX
-* Cluster computing
-* Docker
-* AWS

-## Employment

-`2020 Sept - 2021 Jan`
-__Systems on Silicon Manufacturing Co.
-Pte.
-Ltd (SSMC), Singapore__ Software Engineer – Internship

-`2019 July - 2019 Dec`
-__Yammobots Co.
-Ltd - Yangon__ Junior Software Engineer – Full Time

 ## Education